Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 		System.err.println("Error making ping request: "+e.getMessage());
 	}
 }

 {% endhighlight %}

 The code in `main()` above follows exactly the pattern explained in the programming model section: we set up a `PingReq` object with the proper parameters and then pass them through to the uAPI via the ping port.

 The only unexpected part of this simple example is the call to `WSDLService.getPing(false)` that returns the ping port object.
-The false parameter indicates that you do not want a copy of the XML input and output sent to the console; setting this to _true_ can often help your understanding of what is happening! `WSDLService` is a helper class that has been provided with the tutorial to simplify things and allow you to focus on the essential parts of the uAPI and not the details...
+The _false_ parameter indicates that you do not want a copy of the XML input and output sent to the console; setting this to _true_ can often help your understanding of what is happening!

+`WSDLService` is a helper class that has been provided with the tutorial to simplify things, and allow you to focus on the essential parts of the uAPI.

 ### The details

 You will need to configure your copy of the class `WSDLService` slightly to allow you to use the uAPI.
 You should not need to do this again!

 If you look inside [WSDLService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.Java) in the package [com.travelport.uapi.unit1](https://github.com/iansmith/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1) you will see the things that you may need to change:

-{% highlight Java %}
+{% highlight java %}
 // these endpoint parameters vary based on which region you are
-// in...check your travelport sign up to see which url you should use... static protected String SYSTEM_ENDPOINT = "https://emea.universal-api.travelport.com/B2BGateway/connect/uAPI/SystemService";
+// in...check your Travelport sign up to see which url you should use... static protected String SYSTEM_ENDPOINT = "https://emea.universal-api.travelport.com/B2BGateway/connect/uAPI/SystemService";
 static protected String AIR_ENDPOINT = "https://emea.universal-api.travelport.com/B2BGateway/connect/uAPI/AirService";
 {% endhighlight %}

-The URLs above, called "endpoints" in the parlance of WSDL, may need to be changed if you are not in the EMEA (Europe, Middle East, Africa) geography.
+The URLs above, called "endpoints" in the parlance of WSDL, may need to be changed if you are not in the EMEA (_Europe, Middle East, Africa_) geography.
 The functionality is the same from any endpoint, the only difference are which servers are used to provide the functionality.

 If you try to run the `Lesson1` code either from the command line or from Eclipe's Run menu you'll get an error like this: